Engineering Services – Product Development

 A close companion of experience is knowledge.
 We all learn as we go, and we pay attention so we can bring greater knowledge and experience to each new customer and each new project.
-In everything we do, we bring our knowledge to enhance your success.
+In everything we do, we bring knowledge and experience to enhance your success.

 The single most constraining aspect of Product Development is cost.
 While it’s not cheap to develop, or to prototype, or to manufacture new products, our experience will help in making good decisions along the way.
 That’s a big key to controlling cost.
 See Experience and Knowledge above.
 We’ll help you think through the cost options to find ways of minimizing this aspect of your new development.

 Experience, Knowledge and Cost are closely connected in product development.
 As noted in Approaching the Green Line it’s a quest for the optimal path.
 A good mix of Experience and Knowledge is key to success with Cost and, more importantly, for successful product launch.

 It’s true, engineering services like Synthesis are not cheap, so there better be a Return on the Investment.
 That ROI comes with guidance around money and time sucking obstacles.
 It also comes through acceleration to production.
 If our help gets you selling widgets 6 months earlier, that’s a lot of revenue to justify hiring us.
 Oh, and don’t forget the jump you get with your customers — and on your competitors.
 That is more difficult to measure in dollars, but it’s huge in company success.